"SOURTOE COCKTAIL CLUB is a world-beater of a tale.” —Ivan Doig, celebrated author of 'This House of Sky'

 Why I don’t care about Ted Bundy

 The short answer My crime-writing friend Kevin Sullivan is the greatest living expert on Ted Bundy.
 He’s literally written an encyclopedia of everything Bundy.
-I have absolutely nothing to add.
-The long answer Yesterday, the sister of a toddler murdered in 1964 by a serial killer you’ve never heard of emailed me.
-The slaying had […]
+I have absolutely nothing to add. […]

 Read More…